micro/micro/README.md

 ## Call via API

+The API provides a fixed HTTP entrypoint for calling services.

-Run the API
+Run the micro API

 ```
 micro api
 ```

-If you have the service running
+If the helloworld service is running curl it via `/[service]/[endpoint]/[method]`

 ```
 curl http://localhost:8080/helloworld/Helloworld/Call -d '{"name": "John"}'